Mega Tower

 The Mega Tower is a 50-storey high-rise office building located within the SM Megamall complex at the Ortigas Center in Mandaluyong, Metro Manila.
 Located along the southwestern area of the complex, the tower serves as a part of the complex's development master plan.
 Standing at 249.7 m, the tower was proposed in 2014 and was completed in 2021.
-The tower is an Grade-A office tower and features an S-shaped curvilinear, all-glass design and has a total floor area of 112,000 m2.
+The tower is a Grade-A office tower and features an S-shaped curvilinear, all-glass design and has a total floor area of 112,000 m2.

 History

 The Mega Tower was initially proposed in November 2014 as part of the SM Megamall development master plan, a multi-phase development plan aimed to expand the mall's retail spaces and construct an office tower located along the mall's former open parking lot on Garden Way and the Wack Wack Creek.
 The plan also follows the proposals made by SM Prime Holdings for the development of two new office buildings within its mall developments, with the second office building development later being known as the North Towers located at SM North EDSA.
-On December 2015, the plans of the tower was finalized and SM Prime Holdings officially announced the development of the tower.
+In December 2015, the plans of the tower was finalized and SM Prime Holdings officially announced the development of the tower.
 Arquitectonica was tapped as the project's architectural firm, while Aurecon was named as the project's structural engineer and will also be in charge for the tower's concept design, schematic design, design development and construction documentation review phases.
 New Golden City Builders was named as the project's general contractor.

 The former open parking lot was closed on early 2016 and fencing activities later followed.
-Ground-breaking activities for the construction of the tower began on March 2016.
-Piling works for the foundations of the tower began on September 2016.
-The tower was topped off on March 2020 and construction works slowed down due to the implementation of community quarantines in the country caused by the COVID-19 pandemic.
+Ground-breaking activities for the construction of the tower began in March 2016.
+Piling works for the foundations of the tower began in September 2016.
+The tower was topped off in March 2020 and construction works slowed down due to the implementation of community quarantines in the country caused by the COVID-19 pandemic.
 The tower was eventually completed and opened on the 4th quarter of 2021.